 Our day trip to Kamakura was all about exploring this coastal city’s shrines and temples – quite the tall order when you take into account the fact that Kamakura is home to 65 temples and 19 shrines, some of which date as far back as the 8th century!
 Since we only had one day in Kamakura, we decided to focus on just 3 attractions.

 First up, we visited Tsurugaoka Hachiman-gu, a Shinto shrine that is dedicated to Hachiman, the patron god of samurais.
 This temple was a short walk from the train station and we enjoyed getting to stroll the grounds where we came face to face with a massive wall of sake offerings.

 From there, we continued on to Kotoku-in, a temple that’s home to the second-largest Buddha in all of Japan.
-It stands 11.4 meters tall and since it’s hollow inside, it’s open to visitors, though we opted out of that since we were visiting in the middle of summer!
+It stands 11.4 meters tall and since it’s hollow inside, it’s open to visitors, though we opted out since we were visiting Japan in the middle of summer!

 The third temple we visited was Hasedera, most famous for its eleven-headed statue of the Goddess of Mercy, though we were most impressed by the Benzaiten Grotto, which was basically a long cave with carvings and statues that adorned its walls.